pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 ```
 TODO: Move the log to after the check.

+There are several references in comments on `monotime_absolute_usec()` being
+unpredictably expensive and avoided.
+This is only used for histograms with token
+removal and RTT esitmates.

 ## Current Machines
 In `circuitpadding_machines.{h.c}` we find two machines that adds padding with the
 goal of hiding IP and RP circuits, as used for onion services.
 In gist: